)

 No shareholder may hold up more than 1.5% of its total capital, with a maximum of 25% of share capital being held by broadcasters.
 This ensures that no single shareholder can exert a dominating influence on the company.

 The managing directors and the editor-in-chief of dpa are directly responsible to the agency's supervisory board.
-The Supervisory Board, which consists of at least 12 and currently 18 members, represents a cross-section of shareholders ranging from regional newspapers to major broadcasting corporations and is chaired by the Chairman of the Supervisory Board.
+The Supervisory Board represents a cross-section of shareholders ranging from regional newspapers to major broadcasting corporations and is chaired by the Chairman of the Supervisory Board.

 Revenue

-dpa does not receive any subsidies or other financial contributions from the state.
-All income is generated on the free market. dpa is a limited liability company and operates according to purely market principles.
-The company fulfills its mission impartially and independently of influence and interference by political parties, ideological groups, economic or financial groups and governments.
+Detailed information on the economic and political independence of the dpa Group can be found on our . dpa is a limited company and operates according to market economy principles.
+The company fulfils its task impartially and independently of the influence of political parties, ideological groups, economic or financial groups and governments.

 Journalistic mission